 #17 — Characters with similar names Lately, a lot of writers—myself included—have characters with similar names.
 For one novel, I found about seven names that all started with the letter j.
-While we get these names right because we know them well, readers, who are learning them, might mix them up.
-Changing character names is … Continue reading Common writer mistakes #17
+While we get these names right because we know the characters well, readers, who are learning them, might mix them up.
+Changing character names … Continue reading Common writing mistakes #17

 A while back, I was on a live stream with Anna Akana when she did something that surprised me.
 Instead of saying "aw man" or so when I mentioned how many rejections I have gotten, she got excited.
 She said it was good for me.
 After the rejections made a mountain on my desk, they … Continue reading How many rejections is too many?